MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **- environmentName:** Name of the targeted environment

 **Response:**
-Returns the metrics around the currently month's database exports.
+Returns the metrics around the current month's database exports.

 ```
 {